blahosyl/enlightened-publishing/README.md

 ![Links in nav bar change color on hover]()

+Because the site is a continuous one, rather than consisting of separate `html` files, there is no highlighting of the current section the user is in in the nav bar.
+To offset this, color schemes are used to indicate different sections (see the [Design](#design) section for more details).

 ### Header

 The header contains the [logo](#logo) and the [nav bar](#nav-bar) (more on these in their respective sections).